 - 1. Did the distributor have any prior warning that the Major Event would occur?
-No. This event was caused by a vehicle accident. - 2.
+No. This event was caused by a Loss of Supply. - 2.
 If the distributor did have prior warning, did the distributor arrange to have extra employees on duty or on standby prior to the Major Event beginning?
 If so, please give a brief description of arrangements.